Katsevich-Teaching/stat-4710-fall-2023/faq.md

 <details>
   <summary>
   How do I get the programming exercises and homeworks onto my computer?
+(Only relevant for students who want to use their own computers rather than Posit Cloud.)
   </summary>
   <p>Find the corresponding project on <a href="https://posit.cloud/spaces/402684">Posit Cloud</a> and click the download icon to the right of the project name.
 Move the downloaded folder to a sensible place on your computer.
 Then, open RStudio and set your working directory to the location of that folder.</p>
 </details>

 <details>
   <summary>
   I installed RStudio but do not see an option to activate GitHub Copilot.
+(Only relevant for students who want to use their own computers rather than Posit Cloud.)
   </summary>
   <p>You probably installed the <a href="https://posit.co/products/open-source/rstudio/">released version of RStudio</a>.
 To get GitHub Copilot, you need to install the <a href="https://dailies.rstudio.com/">latest development version of RStudio</a>.</p>
 </details>